cisco/arc/docs/design/identity_management/config.md

 ```

 ## Example identity_management configuration
-Here is an example of an account's identity management that has one policy "replication_policy", using AWS IAM policies with the policy document in "/etc/arc/policies/IAM_policies/replication_policy.json".
+Here is an example of an account's identity management that has one policy "replication_policy", using AWS IAM policies with the policy document in "/etc/arc/policies/IAM_policies/replication_policy.json" and one role "replication_role" with the trust_relationship in "/etc/arc/policies/trust_relationships/replicatoin_role.json".

 ```
 {
   "identity_management": {
     "region": "us-east-1",
+    "roles": [
+      {
+        "role": "replication_role",
+        "description": "policy to give resources CRR",
+        "instance_profile": "replication_role",
+        "trust_relationship": "replication_role",
+        "policies": [
+          "replication_policy"
+        ]
+      }
+    ],
     "policies": [
       {
         "policy": "replication_policy",